 For many, working a full-time job is a non-negotiable part of life.
 Sustaining an existence, no matter how meager or lavish, often requires the dedication of most of our waking hours.
 Expenses such as rent, a mortgage, utilities, food and transportation are obligations that must be satisfied.
 While there are exceptions, meeting these challenges typically requires securing full-time employment, Monday through Friday.

 Regardless of one's chosen profession, working hours typically represent a major portion of our lives.
+For those who secure employment in the financial markets, the scenario is certainly no different.
 However, the extent of time spent at work does vary depending upon location, culture and industry.

 According to the Organisation for Economic Co-operation and Development (OECD), workers from various international locales put in very different hours: